Dear Your Teen:

 8. What are the consequences for breaking the rules?

 Determine consequences beforehand, like loss of phone privileges or increased supervision.
 And clearly state the consequences as part of the contract.

 Ask your teenager for a list of technology privileges he or she would like to earn.
 By following this contract for three months, let them know which of those they can achieve.

 Make a list of technology privileges your child already enjoys.
-Be clear about what he or she will lose if these rules are not followed.
+Be clear about what they will lose if these rules are not followed.

 These rules have to be plain.
 Discuss them with your kids and write them down.
 As parents we need to be in control as we guide our kids from total supervision to more and more autonomy.
 That autonomy is the main privilege kids earn by following these rules, and autonomy is what most teenagers want!